What is an investigational drug?

 What is elvitegravir?

-Elvitegravir, used as a stand alone agent, is an investigational drug for the treatment of HIV infection.
+Elvitegravir, used as a stand alone agent, is an investigational drug that is being studied for the treatment of HIV infection.

-- Elvitegravir requires boosting with an additional drug, such as ritonavir (brand name: Norvir) or the investigational drug cobicistat.
+Elvitegravir requires boosting with an additional drug, such as the FDA-approved HIV medicine ritonavir (brand name: Norvir) or the investigational drug cobicistat.
+(Boosting involves the use of a second drug to increase the effectiveness of the main [first] drug.)4

 How are clinical trials of investigational drugs conducted?